RM9280/RecursiveDescent/README.md

 The program demonstrates:

-How recursive descent parsing works
+How recursive descent parsing works,
-How grammars are translated into parsing functions
-How token streams are consumed and backtracked
+How grammars are translated into parsing functions, How token streams are consumed and backtracked

 Grammer: